greenelab/deep-review/sections/07_conclusions.md

 [@arxiv:1610.05256 @arxiv:1703.02136].
 The phenomenal improvements on benchmark datasets are undeniable, but greatly reducing the error rate on these benchmarks did not fundamentally transform the domain.
-Widespread adoption of conversational speech technologies will require methods to both surpass human performance and convince users to adopt them [@tag:Speech_recognition].
+Widespread adoption of conversational speech technologies will require solving the problem, i.e. methods that surpass human performance, and convincing users to adopt them [@tag:Speech_recognition].
 We see parallels in healthcare, where achieving the full potential of deep learning will require outstanding predictive performance as well as acceptance and adoption by biologists and clinicians.